-DO NOT USE A PVC SLEEVE THAT DOES NOT MEET ALL OF THESE REQUIREMENTS.
+DO NOT USE A PVC/STEEL SLEEVE THAT DOES NOT MEET ALL OF THESE REQUIREMENTS.

-Installation of PVC Sleeve for Aluminum Post
+Installation of PVC/Steel Sleeve for Aluminum Post

-Cut PVC sleeves to 12 in (304.8 mm), and cast sleeves into freshly poured concrete of 2,000 PSI (13.8 poured concrete of 2,000 PSI (13.
-MPa) or greater.
-Use duct tape to seal the ends of the PVC sleeve, preventing fresh concrete from filling the sleeve.
-The PVC sleeve must not be cast into concrete within 3-1/2 in (88.9 mm) of any concrete edge.
-When stirrups exist in the column within 2-1/2 in (63.5 mm) of the top surface the (63.5 mm) of the top surface, the minimum column size must be no less than 12 in (304.8 mm) in either direction.
+Cast PVC or Steel Sleeve into freshly poured concrete of 2,000 PSI (13.8 MPa), or greater.
+Use duct tape to seal the ends of the sleeve, preventing fresh concrete from filling the sleeve.
+The sleeve must not be cast into concrete within 3-1/2 in (88.9 mm) of any concrete edge.
+When stirrups exist in the column within 2-1/2 in (63.5 mm) of the top surface, the minimum column size must be no less than 12 in (304.8 mm) in either direction.
 When no stirrups exist, the minimum column size must be no less than 17 in (431.8 mm).

-PVC sleeve should be plumb and must be cast to a minimum depth of 11 in (279.4 mm).
-Ensure the PVC sleeves do not float upwards in the concrete before it sets.
+Sleeves should be plumb and must be cast to a minimum depth of 11 in (279.4 mm).
+Ensure the sleeves do not float upwards in the concrete before it sets.
 To help keep sleeves from floating, punch a small air hole through the duct tape on the bottom of the sleeve, and use a vertical 2x4 in the sleeve, nailed to the top of the form.
 This method will also help ensure the sleeve stays plumb.

 A sleeve should normally be placed at the center of the column section.
 This will minimize the tendency to split the column.
-When sleeves are placed at the center of the column section, and when column ties exist in the concrete within 2-1/2 in (63.5 mm) of the top surface (thereby crossing the potential fracture surface), the minimum column mm) measured perpendicular to the direction of the span of the lifeline system.
+When sleeves are placed at the center of the column section, and when column ties exist in the concrete within 2-1/2 in (63.5 mm) of the top surface (thereby crossing the potential fracture surface) the minimum column size permitted is 12 in (304.8 mm) measured perpendicular to the direction of the span of the lifeline system.
 When there are no such ties, the minimum column dimension measured perpendicular to the span of the lifeline system is 17 in (431.8 mm).
 Sleeves should never be placed closer than 3-1/2 in (88.9 mm) to any edge of the column cross-section.

-When possible, request that a column tie be located approximately 2 in (50.88 mm) below the top surface of the column pour (Only one tie shown in Figure1 for clarity).
+When possible, request that a column tie be located approximately 2 in (50.88 mm) below the top surface of the column pour (Only one tie shown in Fig.1 for clarity).

 The aluminum post is 7 ft-6 in (2.29 m) long.
-With a 12 in (304.8 mm) embedded sleeve to support the post, the height of the horizontal lifeline is approximately 6 ft-6 in (1.98 m) above the poured height the poured height of the column.
-At this height, the average employee should pass easily under the cable and conveniently reach it to attach a self-retracting device.
+With a 12 in (304.8 mm) embedded sleeve to support the post, the height of the horizontal lifeline is approximately 6 ft-6 in (1.98 m) above the poured height of the column.
+At this height, the average employee should pass easily under the cable and conveniently reach in and conveniently reach it to attach a self-retracting device.

-It is easier and safer to assemble as much of the SAFELINK Sys-tem as possible before raising the assembly to the elevated location.
+It is easier and safer to assemble as much of the SafeLink System as possible before raising the assembly to the elevated location.
 Generally, the horizontal lifeline can be attached to the posts before inserting the posts into the column tops.
 Final tension of the horizontal lifeline, however, must always be completed with the posts set into the sleeves.

-Reinforced Cross-Arm Strap To secure the Cross-Arm Strap, wrap the strap around the concrete column at a height of at least 6 ft-6 in (1.98 m) above the walking / working surfáce using a choker hitch.
+Reinforced Cross-Arm Strap

+To secure the Cross-Arm Strap, wrap the strap around the concrete column at a height of at least 6 ft-6 in (1.98 m) above the walking / working surface using a choker hitch.
 This is done by passing one end of the strap through the other end and cinching.
-Attach the STOPLINK Brake by use of a carabiner.
+Attach the Stoplink Brake by use of a carabiner.
 Secure the other end of the lifeline to column by tensioning the line as required.